WayneXuCN/BlogPage/src/content/blog/en/building-blog-with-astro.md

 comments: true
 ---

-import Callout from '@components/mdx/Callout.astro';

 ## Why Astro?

 Astro is a modern static site generator that offers the best of both worlds: the developer experience of component-based frameworks and the performance of static HTML.

+> [!TIP]
-<Callout type='tip'>Astro ships zero JavaScript by default, making your site blazing fast!</Callout>
+> Astro ships zero JavaScript by default, making your site blazing fast!

 ### Key Features